French Burmese Relationships During 18th C

 Kinwun Mingyi’s mission to the Court of Versailles in 1874

-The paper written by Maung Htin Aung 1909 – 1978), a researcher and scholar of Burmese culture and history ( gives an interesting account of Kinwun Mingyi’s involvement in the drawing up of treaties with the French and the British.
+The paper is written by Maung Htin Aung 1909 – 1978), a researcher and scholar of Burmese culture and history ( gives an interesting account of Kinwun Mingyi’s involvement in the drawing up of treaties with the French and the British.

 The French Foreign (Quai d’Orsay) records showed that the French Government was curious but not interested when Kinwun Mingyi and his mission passed through France towards the end of May 1872, on their way to the Court of St. James’s.
 Kinwun Mingyi’s LONDON Diary showed that he was also curious but not interested in France, which was still licking her wounds inflicted by Prussia two years before.